-- a. opportunities for commercial uses along Ross Creek, - opportunities for both residential and short-term accommodation in the southern parts of the precinct with a mixture of dwelling types and styles, and - a mix of commercial and retail uses on ground floor premises.
-Retail uses service the immediate residential community only.
+- a. opportunities for commercial uses along Ross Creek, - opportunities for both residential and short-term accommodation in the southern parts of the precinct with a mixture of dwelling types and styles, and - c. a mix of business and centre activities on ground floor premises.
+Centre activities service the immediate residential community only.